semantic-systems/sems-digital-twin-map/README.md

 # sems-digital-twin-map
 An interactive map to display responses from queries from the digital twin.
-Runs on Python and Folium.
+Runs on Python and dash-leaflet.

 ## Usage:
-1. Build the docker containers (`docker compose up -d`)
-2. Run main.py (`python main.py`)
+Run `docker compose up -d` in the project directory.

 This will launch a simple dash Flask server accessible under [http://127.0.0.1:8050/](http://127.0.0.1:8050/)